Harmah

 Harmah (حَرْمَة) is a city in Riyadh Province, Saudi Arabia, chaired by Mr. Saud Bin Abdulaziz Almadi.
 It is considered one of the most important historical cities in Najd.
-It is located 211 km by road northwest of Riyadh, next to the city of Al Majma'ah.
+It is located 211 km by road northwest of Riyadh, next to the city of Al Majma'ah and within Al Majma'ah governorate.
 At the 2011 census it had a population of 9,011 people.